isaiahh16/GroupA_LabReview/README.md

 3. javascript

 ## Installation, etc
-CD to the location of your choice and then git clone. hack away
+CD to the location of your choice and then `git clone`. hack away

 ## Licence
 MIT